Security best practices for IaaS workloads in Azure

 You can use either VPN option to reconfigure the ACLs on the NSGs to not allow access to management endpoints from the Internet.

-Another option worth considering is a Remote Desktop Gateway deployment.
-You can use this deployment to securely connect to Remote Desktop servers over HTTPS, while applying more detailed controls to those connections.
+You can use Remote Desktop Gateway to securely connect to Remote Desktop servers over HTTPS, while applying more detailed controls to those connections.

 Features that you would have access to include:

 - Administrator options to limit connections to requests from specific systems.

 - Smart-card authentication or Azure Multi-Factor Authentication.

 - Control over which systems someone can connect to via the gateway.

 If a VM runs critical applications that need to have high availability, it is strongly recommend that multiple VMs are used.
 For better availability, create at least two VMs in the availability set.